aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 ## Use `withTransaction` to override implicit animations

-Here’s a snippet of code from my main view, which shows the timer, the remaining time as `Text`, and a **Reset** button with a nice slow `.default` animation.
+Here’s a snippet of code from my main view, which shows the timer, the remaining time as `Text`, and a **Reset** button that will reset the timer with a nice slow `.default` animation.

 ```swift
 struct ContentView: View {